junokili/tuktuktours/README.md

 ### User Stories

+User stories can be found in a seperate document here:

 ### Design Choices

 **Overall Design** The site has a clear identity, with a consistent and predictable theme and style